-By means of this prospectus, a number of our stockholders are offering to sell up to 6,288,238 shares of common stock which they own, up to 14,783,600 shares of common stock which they may at a later date acquire upon the conversion of our series A and/or series B preferred stock, and up to 19,394,466 shares of common stock which they may at a later date acquire upon the exercise of warrants and/or options.
+By means of this prospectus, a number of our stockholders are offering to sell up to 6,288,238 shares of common stock which they own, up to 14,783,600 shares of common stock which they may at a later date acquire upon the conversion of our series A and/or series B preferred stock, up to 19,394,466 shares of common stock which they may at a later date acquire upon the exercise of warrants and/or options, up to 2,353,423 shares of common stock which they may at a later date acquire upon the series B preferred stock, and up to 5,805,107 shares of common stock which they may at a later date acquire pursuant to the anti-dilution provisions of the series B preferred stock.
 In this prospectus, we refer to these persons as the selling security holders.

-As of May 12, 2005, we had 7,108,086 shares of common stock issued and outstanding, which includes shares offered by this prospectus.
+As of June 1, 2005, we had 7,673,418 shares of common stock issued and outstanding, which includes shares offered by this prospectus.
 The number of outstanding shares of common stock does not give effect to common stock which may be issued pursuant to the conversion of our series A and B preferred stocks and the exercise of options and/or warrants previously issued by Chembio Diagnostics, Inc.